Biography of Swami Vivekananda

 ➤ Ramakrishna Paramahamsa

 His father Vishwanath Dutt, who believed in Western culture, wanted to paint his son in Western culture by giving him English education, but destiny had something else.
-Narendra’s father died suddenly in 1884 and the family went bankrupt.
-The moneylender was demanding the return of the given loan and his relatives also removed their rights from their ancestor’s home.
+In 1884 Narendra’s father died suddenly and the whole family went bankrupt.
+Moneylender was demanding the return of the given loan.
+Narendra’s relatives also removed their rights from their ancestor’s homes.

 In this time of trouble, Narendra started looking for some work and the question of the existence of God stood before him, where he was comforted near Ramakrishna Paramahamsa and made up his mind to go to Dakshineswar.

 Ramakrishna had throat cancer in 1885, then Narendra and his other companions served him in the last days of Ramakrishna.
-Ramakrishna in his last days taught him that serving man is the greatest worship of God.
+In his last days, Ramakrishna taught him that serving humans is the greatest worship of God.
 He asked Narendra to take care of his monasteries and appointed his successor.
 Ramakrishna Paramahamsa died in 1886.

 ➤ Foreign Trip of Swami Vivekananda